 The latest issue of Living Safer magazine is now available.
 This quarterly magazine covers a number of safety topics for you and your family.
-Some of my fellow contributors have taken this issue to address the efforts of the “#MeToo” movement and the fight against sexual harassment in general.
+Several contributors have taken this issue to address the efforts of the “#MeToo” movement and the fight against sexual harassment in general.

 The #MeToo was started to not only encourage victims of sexual assault and violence to speak out, but also to raise awareness of how common and widespread this problem is.

-I suppose that every writer is spurred by certain passions.
+I suppose that certain passions spur every writer.
 For me, it’s a way to comprehend my reaction to particular events and to inform others about serious social, legal, and political issues.

 My debut novel Betrayal of Faith came about because of a child sexual abuse case I argued in the 1980s.
 I published the book because the injustice has stayed with me all these years.
-Child abuse is appalling and should never be tolerated nor defended; and yet, I constantly see articles about such crimes, particularly within the Church.
+Child abuse is appalling and should never be tolerated nor defended.
+Yet, I regularly see articles about such crimes, particularly within the Church.

-My second novel Betrayal of Justice is derived from a theme of injustice I have seen in modern America, rather than from a specific case.
-In it, changes in the political climate prompt a white nationalist to firebomb a mosque, and when he is found dead, an innocent Muslim woman is accused of murder while her parents face deportation.
+My second novel Betrayal of Justice is derived from a theme of injustice I have seen in modern America rather than from a specific case.
+In it, changes in the political climate prompt a white nationalist to firebomb a mosque.
+When he is found dead, an innocent Muslim woman is accused of murder while her parents face deportation.
 In a time when such incidents are anything but uncommon, I chose to write on the necessity of equality in the justice system.

 I encourage my readers to take a look at this issue of Living Safer, and feel free to pass it along to others.
-I also encourage you to subscribe and become a member of my website, if you haven’t done so already and to share it with your friends as well.
+I also encourage you to subscribe to my website, if you haven’t done so already and share it with your friends as well.to share it with your friends as well.